 - Current production level.
 Figure out whether your solution is in the development, testing, staging, or in production state.
 This determines how flexible your software is at the moment;

 - App documentation.
-The more you know the app you are integrating with cloud the better.
-Here’s the thing, you will split the software product into countless modules to successfully migrate solution and adapt to the cloud environment you’ve chosen.
+The more you know the app you are integrating with the cloud the better.
+Here’s the thing, you will split the software product into countless modules to successfully migrate the solution and adapt to the cloud environment you’ve chosen.
 It’s better to know how to assemble this monster back.

 2. Pick a Cloud Services Provider

 Select the most suitable service supplier, depending on the results of the first step.
 You may need a specific operating system and data structure or strict budget limitations adherence.

 Fortunately, the major cloud services providers offer the cost-of-ownership calculators to make your budget planning easier, whether it’s AWS, Azure, or Google.

 3. Pack Your Solution